-- Schematic drawings (if available, please provide plans and specifications) - Unaffiliated third-party cost estimates by an experienced cost estimator or general contractor that is entered on the CHFA Cost Summary template and supports the costs in the Development Budget tab (within the electronic Application), available on the CHFA website at chfainfo.com/arh/lihtc/Pages/application.aspx. - The Applicant must provide a copy of the third-party cost estimate, which supports the data in the CHFA Cost Summary template.
-The cost detail PDF should include contact information and must follow the Construction Specification Institute (CSI) standard format (Current Masterformat, Divisions 01 through 34 as applicable). - The cost detail PDF documentation shall include the summary of CSI division categories and supporting estimate detail per cost category indicating line item assumptions and associated costs within each category.
+- Schematic drawings (if available, please provide plans and specifications) - Unaffiliated third-party cost estimates by an experienced cost estimator or general contractorthat is entered on the CHFA Cost Summary template and supports the costs in the Development Budget tab (within the electronic Application), available on the CHFA website at chfainfo.com/arh/lihtc/Pages/application.aspx. - The Applicant must provide a copy of the third-party cost estimate, which supports the data in the CHFA Cost Summary template.
+The cost detail PDF should include contact informationand must follow the Construction Specification Institute (CSI) standard format (Current Masterformat, Divisions 01 through 34 as applicable). - The cost detail PDF documentation shall include the summary of CSI division categories and supporting estimate detail per cost category indicating line item assumptions and associated costs within each category.
 For estimate clarity, when necessary, describe materials assumed for each line item and provide quantity takeoff where possible.
-To the extent possible, refrain from using lump sums or general per square-foot allocation of costs, which may be viewed as insufficient. - All square footage and costs must be reconciled between the cost estimate and back-up documentation and all applicable tabs in the electronic application.
-A résumé from the thirdparty cost estimator is required.
+To the extent possible, refrainfrom using lump sums or general per square-foot allocation of costs, which may be viewed as insufficient. - All square footage and costs must be reconciled between the cost estimate and back-up documentation and all applicable tabs in the electronic application.
+A résumé from the third-party cost estimator is required. - The Applicant must provide a narrative to describe construction and/or renovation measures demonstrating an Electrification-Ready project.